liammuro/liammuro/README.md

 ## About me

-I'm Liam, a student at Swarthmore College studying Computer Science.
+I'm a student at Swarthmore College studying Computer Science.

 <!--